 In theory, this one is pretty simple: Eat just enough of the right foods when you feel hungry.
 Unfortunately, this isn’t as simple to put into practice.
 We’re tempted by unhealthy options everywhere we turn, we eat for emotional reasons, or we don’t even know what the "right" foods are.
 For those of us who struggle in this area, this may take some work.

 Avoid eating too much, which can lead to weight gain and harm the immune system.
 Research performed by scientists at the University of North Carolina at Chapel Hill School of Medicine has shown that obesity prevents the immune system from functioning properly, increasing its vulnerability to infection.
 In the study, obese mice were found to be 50 percent less capable of killing the flu virus, compared to lean mice.
 The researchers believe that the same holds true in humans.
-To find out how many calories you need to maintain or lose weight, refer to your customized Nutrition Tracker.

 Just as important as how much you’re eating, is what foods you’re eating.
 Some nutrients and foods that have been found to enhance the immune system include: